Arcade1Up

-Arcade1Up is a computer hardware production company that specializes in the production of working 3/4 scale arcade video games using modern components and emulation.
+Arcade1Up is a computer hardware production company that specializes in the production of working 3/4 scale arcade cabinets that play arcade video games using modern components and emulation.

 History

 Arcade1Up was established as a subsidiary of Tastemakers, Inc. in 2018 by its CEO Scott Bachrach.
 In June 2017, Bachrach had been involved in a meeting discussing the growing interest in retrogaming.
 The topic of retro arcade gaming had come up, and while the members had identified efforts to recreate arcade cabinets, these typically cost thousands of U.S. dollars and were heavy, a form that would not be suitable for smaller consumers at home or offices, or use in locations like arcade bars.
 Bachrach decided to launch Arcade1Up as to provide an alternative solution to these custom recreations.

 Arcade1Up opted for crafting 3/4-scale versions of arcade cabinets as to make them more amenable to fit into homes and businesses.
 The cabinets were prepared as ready-to-assemble kits for the consumer to complete at home, providing pre-cut fiberboard frame components for the cabinet's sides including stickers for the game marquees, a 17" LCD screen, controller panel, and emulation hardware and power componentry to run the game.
 A basic unit has an MSRP of about $250 through major retailers and Arcade1Up's own website.
 These cabinets typically are about 4 ft high and weigh under 60 lb once assembled.
 As this can be a bit short for playing while standing, Arcade1Up also provided optional risers to lift the cabinet by about 1 ft.
 Their initial production had some reported quality control issues, which the company used to improve future products.

 Initially, the company sought licenses for the early 1970s and 1980s arcade games from Namco, Midway, and Atari, then later added games from the 1990s and beyond.
 Most systems ship with between two and twelve games from the same family or genre of games that shared the same control set; for example, their Pac-Man cabinet includes Pac-Man Plus, while Centipede includes three other Atari games that used trackball controls, Millipede, Missile Command, and Crystal Castles.
 The control panels are modeled based on the original games.
 For multiplayer fighting and brawler games that support more than two players, such as the four-player Teenage Mutant Ninja Turtles, the smaller scale of the cabinet had initially created problems with players crowding around the controls.
 Arcade1Up created special full-size controller decks to give enough room for each player to have space at the cabinet.
 Where possible, Arcade1Up has added remote multiplayer functionality over Wi-Fi connections.